• TRICARE Overseas (Asia Region) - International SOS, Singapore •

 1. TRICARE Overseas Program.
 International SOS (not the West Region contractor) is the TRICARE Overseas Program manager and will provide the assistance you need for claims, finding a provider, authorization, and much more.
 If International SOS is unable to directly answer your TRICARE questions they will refer you to the office that can.
 Email TRICARE Overseas (Asia - International SOS, Singapore): email@example.com.

 2. Online Account Registration.
 We highly encourage all eligible beneficiaries to register an account on International SOS' website.
-As a registered user you’ll be able to view patient eligibility, submit claims electronically, amounts paid toward deductibles, track the status of your claim, review your claims history (amount paid and EOB), and contact customer service.
+As a registered user you’ll be able to view patient eligibility, authorize TRICARE Overseas to disclose information to family members, submit claims electronically, amounts paid toward deductibles, track the status of your claim, review your claims history (amount paid and EOB), and contact customer service.

 a.
 Password Tip.
 You have two login choices: (1) DMDC login, or; (2) TRICARE-Overseas.com login.
 If you're not using a DMDC login, and you're having difficulty creating a TRICARE-Overseas.com login password, or resetting an expired password, please read the following: Your TRICARE-Overseas.com account password must be 15 characters long, with at least 2 upper case letters, 2 lower case letters, 2 numbers, and 2 special characters (the only special characters permitted are # and $).